Azure/azure-iot-device-ecosystem/get_started/windows10-iot-core-cps-200-csharp.md

 -   See [Manage IoT Hub][lnk-manage-iot-hub] to learn how to send cloud-to-device messages to the application.

 <a name="Kit01-Sample"></a>
-## Option 2: Use the WISE Monitoring IoT Kit from ICP DAS
+## Option 2: Use the Machinery Predictive Diagnostic Maintenance System kit from NEXCOM

 ### Machinery Predictive Diagnostic Maintenance System kit